 The former widget known as SQL Tool received so many improvements that it needed to be moved from the design view to its own dedicated space on the main window.
 It will be fully detailed in the advanced tools chapter, nevertheless, it'll be quickly described here in this section.
 This view contains only three subsections (as shown in the image below) and they are:

-Database explorer: this section enables the user to select previously configured connections in order to explore available databases as well the objects within them.
+Database explorer: This section enables the user to select previously configured connections in order to explore available databases as well the objects within them.
 This control is not basically for read-only operations.
-It is possible to drop or rename objects, modify table's data, trucante tables, visualize object's attributes and much more.
+It is possible to drop or rename objects, modify table data, truncate tables, visualize objects' attributes, and much more.

 Source code: enables the user to quickly visualize the source code of the objects selected in the database explorer.

 This concludes the first chapter of this manual.
 From now on we will detail the majority of features available in pgModeler including the ones quickly described in this chapter.
 In the next chapter, some basic instructions will be given on how to use shortcuts and controls in the design process.